terencechain/consensus-specs/specs/_features/ePBS/builder.md

 Refer key general from the phase 0 validator spec.

+### Deposit amount

+The initial deposit amount is the amount of ETH that the builder is willing to stake in order to become a builder.
+The builder must keep a minimal balance of `BUILDER_MIN_BALANCE` to remain a builder for block building duty.

 ##### Builder withdrawal credential

 Builder Withdrawal credentials with the builder withdrawal prefix specify